LamChob/CODAI22-Page/index.md

 ## Registration
 t.b.d.

+## Author Information

+All accepted contributions will be presented the CODAI Workshop 2023.
+Please be available for a 20 minute on-site presentation at ESWeek, followed by a 10 minute Q&A session.
+If you can not make the trip, you have to record a video of your talk, which will be streamed during the event.
+Afterwards, please be availabe for the Q&A session via Zoom.
+All talks will be recorded and live-streamed in Zoom and YouTube.

 ## Author Instructions

 The proceeddings will be published on [arXiv.org](https://arxiv.org/).
 Additionally, we are currently in negotiation with IEEE/ACM to publish the proceedings additionally via [IEEExplore](https://ieeexplore.ieee.org)/[ACM-DL](https://dl.acm.org/).
 Updates on this matter will follow soon.